How can we help you?

 Despite considerable effort, the EFs still only represent the average emissions per transaction.
 We constantly work to improve their accuracy, for example by allowing companies to provide their own verified data.

-What period does my Carbon Footprint come from?
+What period does my carbon footprint come from?

 Your carbon footprint is calculated for the last rolling month based on the date you’ve chosen in your Spending settings.
 If you want to change your start date, go to Settings in the Spending tab, choose Set a date, and change the day.